wcyn/clips-horticulture-expert-system/README.md

 # clips-horticulture-expert-system
-A Knowledge Based System (KBS) using CLIPS for Horticulture disease and pest diagnosis
+A Knowledge Based System (KBS) using CLIPS for Horticulture disease and pest diagnosis that __automatically generates rules__ from a .txt file.
+Read more about the [automation](#automated-query-rules-for-specific-symptoms)

-View the data about the symptoms from the [symptoms file](https://github.com/wcyn/clips-horticulture-expert-system/blob/master/symptoms.md)
+View the data about the symptoms from the [symptoms documentation](https://github.com/wcyn/clips-horticulture-expert-system/blob/master/symptoms.md)

 ## How to run this program